skellis46/slipbox/losing one's self.md

 ## methods

 - [[ecological momentary assessment]]
-- self-report questionnaires
+- self-report questionnaires (see below)

 ## self-report questionnaires

 - see also list of body awareness scales in [[embodied intelligence project#^5f1187]]
 - these tests are in the Losing One's Self finder folder:
-		+ Body Awareness Questionnaire [@shields-1989-body]
+		+ Body Awareness Questionnaire [@shields-1989-body] -- apparently this is very dated
 		+ Five Facet Mindfulness Q [@baer-2008-construct]
 		+ [[Multidimensional Assessment of Interoceptive Awareness – Version 2 (MAIA-2)]] [@mehling-2018-multidimensional]
 - also Body Vigilance Scale in [[L.S.
 Merritt Millman - Online Structured DanceMovement Therapy Reduces Bodily Detachment in Depersonalization-Derealization Disorder]]
+	+ Body Perception Questionnaire? [@kolacz-2023-body]

 ## Some possible key structural aspects:

-- dance improvisation
+- dance improvisation (perhaps something useful in [@martin-2019-feeling]?)
 - consciousness and dance improvisation - terminology: awareness, attention, consciousness
+- authentic movement - see [@bacon-2015-authentic] for overview
 - dance and phenomenology (and contrast with [[neurophenomenology]]? -- (see [@lutz-2003-neurophenomenology] and also [@cosmelli-2007-mountains] in Readwise and on PDF).
 - flow of experience, e.g. <https://read.readwise.io/new/read/01gzdn0v5p8fd6x6veazs5er05> [@cosmelli-2007-mountains]-- analysis of [[binocular rivalry]] to understand flow of subjective experience.
 This paper is brilliant -- distinctive cf the dance improvisation lit.
 - DMN and TPN [[switch in attentional focus]]